department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs.md

 An accredited representative (a trained professional trusted to help with VA-related claims) who works with a Veterans Service Organization (VSO) can help you pick the right program.
 [Get help from an accredited representative](/disability-benefits/apply/help/index.html).

 The GI Bill Comparison Tool shows you what benefits you'll get at different schools.
 [Use the GI Bill Comparison Tool](/gi-bill-comparison-tool).

+**Note:** The Post-9/11 GI Bill has replaced the Reserve Educational Assistance Program (REAP) for Reserve and National Guard members called to active duty on or after September 11, 2001.
+But if you applied for REAP on or after November 25, 2015, you may still qualify for benefits.
+[Learn more about REAP](/education/other-educational-assistance-programs/reap/).